Kevin-Arias/Language-CheatSheet/README.md

 - [Basic Java](#basic-java) : Learn basic Java concepts and syntax
 - [Java Data Types](#java-data-types) : Learn data types you can cast with Java
 - [Java Loops and Conditions](#java-loops-and-conditions) : Learn for and while loops, if/else statements, etc.
+- [Java Methods and Classes](#java-methods-and-classes) : Learn how to create methods and use classes and objects.

 ### Basic Python
 All python files are saved ending in .py